 Forbidden Food for Parrots

 Parrots are not a species, but a family of birds.
-Their scientific name is Psittacidae; this group contains approximately 300 species which possess similar characteristics.
-The family is subdivided into two subfamilies, Psittacinae (Afrotropical parrots) and Arinae (Neotropical parrots) depending on each species' geographical origins.
+Their scientific name is Psittacidae.
+This group contains approximately 300 species which possess similar characteristics.
+The family is subdivided into two subfamilies, Psittacinae (Afrotropical parrots) and Arinae (Neotropical parrots) depending on the geographical origins of each species.

 Nowadays many people consider parrots to be exceptional pets, their most noticeable characteristic being their beautiful multi-colored plumage.
 If you decide to bring an animal into your home, you must know that regardless of the chosen species, it will need care and a specific diet in order for it to be healthy and happy.

 In order to help you, here at AnimalWised we have an article on the forbidden food for parrots.

 If you've decided to adopt a parrot, you should be aware that it's as important to know the food that parrots can't eat as it is to know the food that should be included in their normal diet.
 This way, you'll be able to meet all of your pet's nutritional requirements which will result in a good state of health and a longer and happier life.

 You may have some specific questions such as can parrots eat pineapple?
 Here we show you the different food groups and some specific foods your parrot needs for a complete and balanced diet: